GeoHop164/swift-plot/README.md

 ## Known Issues

-- You sometimes have to import a data file twice
+- You sometimes have to import a data file twice, otherwise data may be missing
-- The progress indicator doesn't work
+- ~~The progress indicator doesn't work~~ Fixed!
-- Large data files still cause lag
+- ~~Large data files still cause lag~~ As fixed as I'm going to put effort into

 ## Current limitations